capnrefsmmat/ipbLatex/README.markdown

   to find out how a LaTeX equation was made so they can type their own
 - Caching of every equation
 - As many LaTeX packages as you want to use
+- Generation of retina images for HiDPI displays.

 There is experimental support for PGF, but it is not enabled and incomplete, so you'd have to finish it yourself.
 (Patches accepted!)